-The 1098-T forms will be mailed to the student's permanent home address during the last week of January.
+The 1098-T forms are displayed on the student's Knightline account under Student Services, Bursar as well as mailed to the student's permanent home address during the last week of January.
 Please allow two weeks for delivery before calling the Bursar Office about your form.
 The most common reason why students do not receive a form is that they are not eligible for the tax credit.
 If you have not received a form and believe you are, in fact, eligible for the tax credit, you may contact the Bursar Office after allowing two weeks for delivery.

 Although you may receive the 1098-T form, that does not necessarily mean you are eligible for the tax credit.
 St. Norbert College is required to provide the 1098-T form to individuals who were billed for qualified tuition and fees during the calendar year.
 If you have any further questions about your eligibility, or specifics regarding the 1098-T form, please consult your professional tax preparer or the IRS.

-More information about income taxes or the Hope Scholarship or Lifetime Learning Credit should be directed to a professional tax preparer or the IRS by calling their Helpline: 1-800-829-1040.
+More information about income taxes or the AOTC or Lifetime Learning Credit should be directed to a professional tax preparer or the IRS by calling their Helpline: 1-800-829-1040.